zyedidia/Literate/README.md

 If you don't want to use brew, you can install it manually:

 The compiler is made with Lua, so please make sure you have lua installed before running Literate.
 You can download it [here] (http://www.lua.org/download.html).
 You can also install it with brew, apt-get, and yum.
+In addition, there is a script that comes in the zip called `install_lua.sh`.
+This will install lua for you into the directory of your choice.
+You can install lua locally or you can install it to `/usr/local/bin`

 Once you have it installed, add `path/to/Literate/bin` to your `$PATH`

 In addition, if you would like an index to be generated, you must have exuberant or [universal ctags] (https://github.com/universal-ctags/ctags) installed.
 You can find instructions for installing with homebrew [here] (https://github.com/universal-ctags/homebrew-universal-ctags).